Back to Blog

 Browser text-to-speech

 In today's digital age, it's all too easy to accumulate a slew of subscriptions, from streaming services and fitness apps to premium news sites and niche newsletters.
+A recent study by West Monroe found that the average consumer spends $273 a month on subscriptions.
 But what happens when these subscriptions start to weigh on your budget more than they add value to your life?
 Recognizing which subscriptions are easiest to cut can help you streamline your expenses without sacrificing your favorite content or services.
+In fact, trimming even a few subscriptions can free up hundreds or even thousands of dollars annually.

 When evaluating which subscriptions to cut, start by targeting those that are redundant or underused.
 Here's a closer look at categories that might be ripe for reevaluation: